GuildCrafts/core-data-structures/CONTRACT.md

 The nice thing is, most data structures are **actually quite simple** when you get down to it.
 They have straight-forward, relatively small interfaces.

-In a larger sense, being more familiar with data structures is helpful for you ability to think about data more abstractly, and to design better software.
+In a larger sense, being more familiar with data structures is helpful for your ability to think about data more abstractly, and to design better software.

 ## Specifications